 Additional Guidelines on the Three Tests.

-If, however, a Scout has been asked to leave his unit due to behavioral issues or the like, or if the council or the Boy Scouts of America has directed—for whatever reason—that he may not participate, then according to the second test he is not considered “active.”
+If, however, a Scout has been asked to leave his unit due to behavioral issues or the like, or if the council or the Boy Scouts of America has directed - for whatever reason - that he must not participate, then according to the second test he is not considered "active."

 In considering the third test, it is appropriate for units to set reasonable expectations for attendance and participation.
 Then it is simple: Those who meet them are "active."
 But those who do not must be given the opportunity to qualify under the third-test alternative above.
 To do so, they must first offer an acceptable explanation.
 Certainly, there are medical, educational, family, and other issues that for practical purposes prevent higher levels of participation.
 These must be considered.
 Would the Scout have been more active if he could have been?
 If so, for purposes of advancement, he is deemed "active."